PeterOsama/drag-drop-react/README.md

 # 2- DragAndDropBetweenTwoLists.tsx

-drap and drop items between different lists handle empty list scenario
+drag and drop items between different lists handle empty list scenario

 In the previous example, the logic assumed that the list always contains items, so